Driving Rules Around the World: A Global Guide to Road Etiquette

 ⚠ Some Strange Laws to Be Aware of

-Now that we have covered the usuals, let’s look at some of the stranger laws we have encountered globally.
+Now that we have covered the usuals, let’s look at some of the stranger laws as cited by Wilsons Automobiles and Coachworks:

 • Spain: It is mandatory to carry extra prescription glasses in the car if you have to wear glasses while driving.
 Not doing so results in a fine.